Consciousness: Etymology

 The words "conscious" and "consciousness" in the English language date to the 17th century, and the first recorded use of "conscious" as a simple adjective was applied figuratively to inanimate objects ("the conscious Groves", 1643).
 It derived from the Latin conscius (con- "together" and scio "to know") which meant "knowing with" or "having joint or common knowledge with another", especially as in sharing a secret.
 Thomas Hobbes in Leviathan (1651) wrote: "Where two, or more men, know of one and the same fact, they are said to be Conscious of it one to another".
 There were also many occurrences in Latin writings of the phrase conscius sibi, which translates literally as "knowing with oneself", or in other words "sharing knowledge with oneself about something".
 This phrase has the figurative sense of "knowing that one knows", which is something like the modern English word "conscious", but it was rendered into English as "conscious to oneself" or "conscious unto oneself".
 For example, Archbishop Ussher wrote in 1613 of "being so conscious unto myself of my great weakness".

 The Latin conscientia, literally "knowledge-with", first appears in Roman juridical texts by writers such as Cicero.
 It means a kind of shared knowledge with moral value, specifically what a witness knows of someone else's deeds.
 Although René Descartes (1596–1650), writing in Latin, is generally taken to be the first philosopher to use conscientia in a way less like the traditional meaning and more like the way modern English speakers would use "conscience", his meaning is nowhere defined.
 In Search after Truth (Regulæ ad directionem ingenii ut et inquisitio veritatis per lumen naturale, Amsterdam 1701) he wrote the word with a gloss: conscientiâ, vel interno testimonio (translatable as "conscience, or internal testimony").
 It might mean the knowledge of the value of one's own thoughts.
+One way that this shift during the seventeenth century from "conscience" to "consciousness" took place was through the poetry of John Milton, as the scholar Timothy M. Harrison has shown.